-An FMI should allow for fair and open access to its services, including by direct and, where relevant, indirect participants and other FMIs, based on reasonable risk-related participation requirements.

-Participation Criteria and Requirements.
+Key An FMI should allow for fair and open access to its services, including by direct Consideration and, where relevant, indirect participants and other FMIs, based on reasonable 1 risk-related participation requirements.
+Description Participation Criteria and Requirements.
 Q.18.1.1: What are the participation criteria and requirements (such as operational, financial and legal requirements)?

-In accordance with Law 964 of 2005, the Securities Law, and Decree 2555 of 2010, Article 2.13.1.1.1.8 which defines the entities that may act as counterparties (Members) of a CCP, the Rulebook of CRCC establishes the entities that may be Members, as well:

-Before admission by CRCC, entities must be subject to inspection and surveillance by the SFC.
-Intermediaries of any type of Assets, that have direct access to the means of payment and delivery established in these Regulations may become Members of CRCC, as well as public entities that are legally authorized to use trading systems when carrying out treasury operations; the Nation - Ministry of Finance and Public Credit; the Central Bank; and foreign entities that are authorized to be Members of CCP's from overseas or similar entities that are under the supervision of an entity equivalent to the SFC.
+In accordance with Law 964 of 2005, the Securities Law, and Decree 2555 of 2010, Article 2.13.1.1.1.8 which defines the entities that may act as counterparties (Members) of a CCP, the Rulebook of CRCC establishes the entities that may be Members, as well: Before admission by CRCC, entities must be subject to inspection and surveillance by the SFC.
+Intermediaries of any type of Assets, that have direct access to the means of payment and delivery established in these Regulations may become Members of CRCC, as well as public entities that are legally authorized to use trading systems when carrying out treasury operations; the Nation - Ministry of Finance and Public Credit; the Central Bank; and foreign entities that are under the supervision of an entity equivalent to the SFC.